-(a) Further expansion and improvement of the Company's existing businesses For the Company's main brands, CVC will support the Company in revitalizing and adding higher value to its brands by leveraging existing brand assets, implementing highly successful marketing measures by carrying out PDCA cycles through data collection, analysis and verification in marketing based on objective data, further differentiating within their categories, and establishing a PDCA-based management system with KPI (Note 8) for each brand.
+- (a) Further expansion and improvement of the Company's existing businesses For the Company's main brands, CVC will support the Company in revitalizing and adding higher value to its brands by leveraging existing brand assets, implementing highly successful marketing measures by carrying out PDCA cycles through data collection, analysis and verification in marketing based on objective data, further differentiating within their categories, and establishing a PDCA-based management system with KPI (Note 12) for each brand.
 Additionally, in core markets mainly in Japan and the Asia-Pacific region, CVC will support business restructuring tailored to each region's characteristics.
-Specifically, in the Indonesian market, CVC will work to revitalize the business through reinforcement of the supply chain, etc. while also supporting operational optimization and profitability improvements by strengthening the utilization of EC channels and D2C (Note 9) models.

-Note 8: "KPI" is an abbreviation for "Key Performance Indicator," which refers to important performance evaluation indicators used to measure the degree of achievement of business objectives.

-Note 9: "D2C" is an abbreviation for "Direct to Consumer," which refers to the direct sale and provision of services to users through EC (electronic commerce) sites and other means.

-(b) Support in the fundamental improvement of the management system and organization

-CVC will support the introduction of a KPI monitoring system to formulate medium- to long-term growth strategies and manage their progress.
-CVC will emphasize data-based, visualized business management, and establish a management system based on monthly budget management and business KPI monitoring.
-In addition, CVC will support the establishment of a project management office (Note 10) and the formation of internal and external task forces to execute key management policies, thereby establishing a system for more efficiently and effectively identifying company-wide issues and implementing PDCA cycles for policy execution.
+Specifically, in the Indonesian market, CVC will work to revitalize the business through reinforcement of the supply chain, etc. while also supporting operational optimization and profitability improvements by strengthening the utilization of EC channels and D2C (Note 13) models. - Note 12: "KPI" is an abbreviation for "Key Performance Indicator," which refers to important performance evaluation indicators used to measure the degree of achievement of business objectives. - Note 13: "D2C" is an abbreviation for "Direct to Consumer," which refers to the direct sale and provision of services to users through EC (electronic commerce) sites and other means. - (b) Support in the fundamental improvement of the management system and organization management and business KPI monitoring.
+In addition, CVC will support the establishment of a project management office (Note 14) and the formation of internal and external task forces to execute key management policies, thereby establishing a system for more efficiently and effectively identifying company-wide issues and implementing PDCA cycles for policy execution.
 In areas where additional human resources are required at the management level and in core departments, CVC will provide human resources support, including scouting and introduction of management and functional personnel from its network.
-Particularly, in key areas such as management control, DX (Note 11) promotion, and global strategy, CVC will support the Company in strengthening its organizational capabilities by engaging external experts.
+Particularly, in key areas such as management control, DX (Note 15) promotion, and global strategy, CVC will support the Company in strengthening its organizational capabilities by engaging external experts.